 Plymouth is the only South West higher education institution to successfully bid to attend that event, joining teams from 44 other UK universities to showcase research which has the potential to transform lives across a range of disciplines.

-As well as the robot footballers, the activities in Drake Circus – running from Wednesday 11 to Sunday 15 June – will include the chance for people to try their hand at dentistry thanks to the ‘Bob in the Box’ simulated head, and the opportunity to immerse yourself in a giant bubble with academics from the School of Computing, Electronics and Mathematics.
+As well as the robot footballers, the activities in Drake Circus – running from Wednesday 11 to Sunday 15 June – will include the chance for people to try their hand at dentistry thanks to the ‘Bob in the Box’ simulated head, and the opportunity to immerse yourself in a giant bubble with academics from the School of Engineering, Computing and Mathematics.

-Greg Lumley, Drake Circus Centre Director, said: “We are thrilled to be working with Plymouth University to celebrate Universities Week.
-Plymouth is a higher education rich city and we are delighted to be able to work with Plymouth University and bring their passion and expertise to the heart of our City in Drake Circus.”
+Greg Lumley, Drake Circus Centre Director, said: “We are thrilled to be working with University of Plymouth to celebrate Universities Week.
+Plymouth is a higher education rich city and we are delighted to be able to work with University of Plymouth and bring their passion and expertise to the heart of our City in Drake Circus.”

 From Saturday 14 June, people will also be able to visit HOT ’14 – a showcase of some of the top graduate artists at the University – and walk around the restored Drake’s Place Gardens and Reservoir.